1. Introduction: Why Your Money Should Be Working Harder in Korea

 - Ask for a “Smart Banking” setup immediately.
 This ensures you can manage your high-yield accounts in English via mobile, preventing future trips to the physical branch.

 By applying these strategies, your KRW is no longer just currency—it’s an asset.
-Mastering the Korean financial system is the final step in transitioning from a visitor to a savvy global citizen living in Seoul.
-Don’t let your money sleep; give it the “Pali-Pali” boost it deserves.
+Mastering the Korean financial system is the final step in transitioning from a visitor to a savvy global resident living in Seoul.
+Don’t let your money sleep in a standard checking account; give it the “Pali-Pali” boost it deserves.